 So what's the Döner Plate?
 It's practically everything but the kitchen sink.
 The ingredients were as follows: mixed chicken and half-lamb/half-beef on a bed of sweet potato fries and topped with Tzaziki and chili sauce.
 It's also served with lettuce, onion, tomato, cucumber, bell pepper, Feta cheese, pepperocini, Kalamata olives as well as falafel balls, hummus and two lightly fried pita chips.
 I'm getting exhausted just reading through all the ingredients.
 In my head, I was just thinking that with all these choices, I'm bound to find something tasty that would satisfy my hungry, yet not hungry self.

-le and my, oh my, what a cornucopia of ingredients.
+Finally, it landed on my table and my, oh my, what a cornucopia of ingredients.
 There was a lot to this dish so I decided to just dig in and worked my way from top to bottom.
 First, the pita chips were light and crispy and dipped in the hummus were a tasty combo, while the falafel, being a bit dry though had some nice flavor, also went well with the hummus.
 The lettuce was crisp and both the lettuce and tomatoes were really fresh.
 The salt of the olives and the dill topped Feta cheese mixed well with the veggies.

 Since this Döner Plate was really made for two, I barely even made a dent in it.
 What I did have was okay.
 For the most part, it satisfied my weird on-off physical hunger.
 Maybe, if there was something extraordinary about the meat, which is really what Spitz's bread and butter is all about, I would have felt my palate hunger for something to tantalize my taste buds realized and it would have broken me out of my foodie funk.
 Alas, it wasn't to be.